(Approved by the EBL Executive Committee – 23rd March 2018)

 - General Principles

-- To be eligible for participation in the European Championships a player non-playing captain, coach, trainer and other team official must comply with the EBL Laws and Rules & Regulations.
+- To be eligible for participation in the European Championships a player non-playing captain, coach, trainer and other team official must comply with the EBL Statutes, By-Laws and Conditions of Contest.
 In addition the players and non-playing captains must comply with the conditions of eligibility set forth in this Code.
+No coach, trainer and/or other team official shall act for more than one Federation in any EBL Championship.

-- No player may represent another country in a EBL championship, any regional or national championship recognized by the EBL, as such by the awarding of EBL Master Points, until at Ieast two subsequent calendar years have passed since he/she has represented a different country in such events, without the specific permission of the EBL Credential Committee based on an extraordinary situation.
+- No player may represent another country in a EBL championship, any international, regional or national championship recognized by the WBF or EBL, as such by the awarding of WBF or EBL Master Points, until at least two subsequent calendar years have passed since they have represented a different country in such events, without the specific permission of the EBL Credentials Committee based on an extraordinary situation.

-- All matters relating to the determination of the country which a competitor may represent in the above mentioned events shall be resolved by the EBL Credential Committee, in accordance with art.
-8.9 of the EBL By-Laws.
+- All matters relating to the determination of the country which a competitor may represent in the above mentioned events shall be resolved by the EBL Credentials Committee, in accordance with article G.6 of the EBL By-Laws.

 - Dual or More Nationality

-- A competitor who is a national of two or more countries at the same time may represent either one of them, as he/she may elect.
-However, after having represented one country in a European Championship in continental or regional or national championships recognized by the EBL, he/she may not represent another country unless he/she meets the conditions set forth in Section 2.2 below that apply to persons who have changed their nationality or acquired a new nationality.
+- A competitor who is a national of two or more countries at the same time may represent either one of them, as they may elect.
+However, after having represented one country in a EBL Championships or in a World, Continental, Regional or National championships recognized by the WBF or EBL, they may not represent another country unless they meet the conditions set forth in Section 2.2 below that apply to persons who have changed their nationality or acquired a new nationality.

-- If an associated State, Province or Overseas Department, a Country or Colony acquires independence, if a Country becomes incorporated within another Country by reason of a change of border, if a Country merges with another Country, or if a new NBO is recognized by the EBL, a player may continue to represent the Country to which he belongs or belonged.
-However, he/she may, if he/she prefers, elect to represent his Country or be entered in the European Championship by his new NBO if one exists.
+- If an associated state, province or overseas department, a country or colony acquires independence, if a country becomes incorporated within another country by reason of a change of border, if a country merges with another country, or if a new NBO is recognized by the EBL, a player may continue to represent the country to which they belong or belonged.
+However, they may, if they prefer, elect to represent their country or be entered in the European Championship by their new NBO if one exists.
 This particular choice may be made only once in any 10-year period.

 - Bona Fide Residents

-- To be considered Bona Fide Resident, a non-citizen is required to submit appropriate documentation to prove that he/she is a bona fide resident.
-Failing to so establish that fact will result in a denial of an invitation by the EBL Credential Committee.
+- To be considered Bona Fide Resident, a non-citizen is required to submit appropriate documentation to prove that they are bona fide residents.
+Failing to so establish that fact will result in a denial of an invitation by the EBL Credentials Committee.

-- A player having represented one Country in a European Championship, or in any event above mentioned at point 1.3 to represent his new country provided that at least two subsequent calendar years have passed since the competitor last represented his former country.
+- A player having represented one country in a European Championship, or in any event above mentioned at point 1.3, can represent their new country provided that at least two subsequent calendar years have passed since the competitor last represented his former country.

 - Age Restrictions